 A lot of things in the music industry are about who you know, and getting to work as a session musician is no different.
 Do you know any musicians who are getting ready to record that might be able to use an extra hand?
 Do you know anyone who works in a studio?
 Even if you don't know anyone who can give you some work right off the bat, get the word out in your circle that you're available for hire.

 Hit Up Your Local Studios

 Studios are often in the position of telling musicians where they can find a good such and such player.
 You need to be on their radar.
 If you live in a place with a healthy music scene, you'll be facing a lot of competition, and there are likely to be established players that get the first phone calls when a job needs to be done.
 That's ok.
 You just need your one chance to get in there and do a good job, so stick with it.

 When you're introducing yourself to a studio, play up any past experience - it will let people know that you're professional and understand the recording process.

 Are there any labels operating in your area?
-Make sure they know you're available to hire, so they can mention you're name when one of their bands need a player for recording or a fill in for a show.
+Make sure they know you're available to hire, so they can mention your name when one of their bands need a player for recording or someone to fill in for a show.

 Advertise your services on Craigslist, local papers, flyers in record shops and studios, message boards frequented by musicians - anywhere you can think of it.
 Think about especially targeting websites and message boards that are read by songwriters who may need a musician to record demos of their songs or vocalists who need a backing band to record their demo.